careerbehaviorsengineering levelspromotion

 Core behaviors:

-• Following through on assigned tasks
+• Following through on assigned tasks consistently (reliability)

-• Asking good questions
+• Asking good clarifying questions before and during work

-• Communicating progress and blockers
+• Communicating progress and blockers without being prompted when a deadline is approaching

-• Writing working code with guidance
+• Writing working code with guidance, improving quality with each cycle

 Mid Level